Skip to main content

 2 mentions Positive Neutral Negative

-The game's atmosphere is effectively enhanced by its music, which aligns well with the overall presentation, despite some jarring transitions between different environments.
-Overall, the soundtrack successfully contributes to the immersive experience.
+The atmosphere is effectively enhanced by the music, which complements the game's overall presentation despite occasional abrupt shifts between different environments.

 • “It can be a little jarring having the music shift as you transition from an industrial site to a cave-dwelling area, but it does fit the atmosphere better.”